satls/StrategyCoordinator/README.md

 }
 ```

-then the pre heating strategy can be configured like this:
+then the pre-heating strategy can be configured like this:

 ```
 var preheatStrategy = new PreheatOvenStrategy(350);